10 Days in Argentina: 7 Sample Itineraries

 What time of year is best to do this itinerary?

-The Northwest is beautiful year round, but Winter and the shoulder seasons of Spring and Fall are the best times to visit.
+The Northwest is beautiful year round, but winter and the shoulder seasons of spring and fall are the best times to visit.

 Days will be sunny and warm with temperatures dropping at night.
 Remember, this is the desert and there is a wide range of temperatures from day to night.